zeratulok/c64/README.md

 ![](c64_harry_potter_quiz.gif)

-The browser emulation is done using https://github.com/luxocrates/viciious , some minor changes to add the apps and in the loader list.
+The browser emulation is done using https://github.com/luxocrates/viciious with some minor changes.

 For more information on how the emulator works, visit the [Viciious](https://github.com/luxocrates/viciious) page